 This process neutralizes the acidity of the cocoa nibs and gives the cocoa powder a smoother, more mellow flavor.

-How To Make Black Buttercream Naturally
+How To Make Natural Black Buttercream

-- Using a mixer on high speed, blend the frosting until it's smooth, creamy, and both the dark grey and black are evenly blended.
+Step 3: Using a mixer on high speed, blend the frosting until it's smooth, creamy, and both the dark grey and black are evenly blended.
 Chill if not using right away.

-- You can thin the frosting down with additional water, but use water not milk.
+You can thin the frosting down with additional water, but use water, not milk.
 Milk will tone the black down to a dark grey.

-PRO TIP: The buttercream will take on an even darker hue as it cures in the bowl, and even more on frosted baked goods.
+This natural black buttercream will take on an even darker hue as it cures in the bowl, and even more on frosted baked goods.

 Serving Suggestions